Black-Milk/fly-postgres-extended/README.md

 - [ ] Add script to modify postgresql.conf to include extensions
 - [ ] Add script to activate extensions in the database
+- [ ] Add support for pgxman or trunk for package management --makes installation of extensions easier

 ### Deployment on Fly